-Our garden program is currently in transition for the 2017-18 school year.
-We are so grateful to Syar Industries for supporting this program in the past, and are working on securing funds to continue it for the 2017-18 school year.
+Our garden program is currently in transition.
+We are grateful to Syar Industries for supporting this program in the past, and are working on securing funds to continue it for the 2018-19 school year.

 4th and 5th graders may commit to be school leaders at GES.
 This is for dedicated students who meet once a week during lunch with Mrs. Rennie, 5th grade teacher.
 This group decides on positive ways to enrich our school, including school spirit activities and charitable projects to impact our community.

 A Geyserville tradition, the ballet folklorico team is open to 3rd-5th graders who are interested in learning the traditional dances of Ballet Folklorico.
 This dance group performs in various community activities throughout the school year.
 Piedad Flores is our encouraging and dedicated teacher who has many years of experience performing Ballet Folklorico.

 With an annual fee of only $10, all Geyserville students are encouraged to become members of the BGC.
 The Boys & Girls Clubs of Central Sonoma County's Formula for Impact is surrounding those young people who need us most with an enriching, outcome-driven experience including fun, high-yield activities, targeted programs, and caring adults.
 Click here for registration info.

 Girls on the Run (GOTR) is a fun after-school program for 3rd to 5th grade girls that meets twice per week.
 Using the power of running and being active, girls learn important life skills such as teamwork, leadership, goal setting, conflict resolution and healthy decision-making.